Hanhart 417ES 39mm Panda

 When Hanhart's youngest son, Wilhelm Julius, joined the company, an era of dynamic innovation and pioneering achievements began.

-Here, the entrepreneurial family experienced its first, highly innovative era in the 1920s, when the youngest Hanhart son, Wilhelm Julius, who was born on 31 October 1902 in Schwenningen, joined the company.
+Here, in the 1920s, the entrepreneurial family experienced a first, highly innovative era when the youngest Hanhart son, Wilhelm Julius, who was born in Schwenningen on October 31, 1902, joined the company.

 In 1924, sports enthusiast Wilhelm Hanhart launched the world's first affordable mechanical stopwatch.
-The previous year, he had participated in a track and field competition where the organizers had difficulty sourcing four stopwatches of varying quality.
-At the time, these timepieces came exclusively from Switzerland and were available—if at all—only at inflated prices, as practically only one-off pieces were produced.
-Wilhelm (Willy) Hanhart was so upset by this that he decided to manufacture stopwatches himself.
-Together with a watchmaker, he designed and constructed the first affordable mechanical stopwatch—thus launching the company that remains the leading stopwatch manufacturer today.
+A year earlier, he had participated in an athletics meet where the organizers had struggled to find four stopwatches of varying quality.
+At that time, these timepieces came exclusively from Switzerland and were available—if at all—only at exorbitant prices, as they were practically only produced as one-offs.
+Wilhelm (Willy) Hanhart was so incensed by this that he decided to manufacture stopwatches himself.
+Together with a watchmaker, he designed and constructed the first affordable mechanical stopwatch—thus pressing the start button for what remains to this day the leading timepiece company in the stopwatch sector.

-Two years after the introduction of the first affordable stopwatch, the range is expanded to include pocket watches and wristwatches, executed at the highest level of watchmaking craftsmanship.
+Two years after the introduction of the first affordable stopwatch, the range is expanded to include pocket watches and wristwatches, executed to the highest level of watchmaking craftsmanship.

 As part of the expansion, a second factory was founded in Gütenbach in the Black Forest in 1934, which still produces the Hanhart stopwatch collection today.

-Development of the double-hand stopwatch and the pusher chronograph “Caliber 40”
+Development of the double-hand stopwatch and the single-pusher chronograph “Caliber 40”

-The complicated double-hand stopwatch was launched in 1935.
-New and increasingly sophisticated models went into production.
-Even then, first-class precision in its perfect form was one of the company's maxims.
+In 1935, the complicated double-hand stopwatch was launched.
+New and increasingly elaborate models went into production.
+Even then, first-class precision in its most perfect form was one of the company's guiding principles.

-The year 1938 marked the beginning of a new era in the company's history.
-The first Hanhart chronograph model went into series production: the single-pusher "Caliber 40," which would soon become the company's flagship product.
-In its 2003 reissue as the "Primus" model, it became a sought-after collector's item.
+The year 1938 marks the beginning of a new era in the company's history.
+The first Hanhart chronograph model goes into series production: the single-pusher "Caliber 40," which would soon become the company's flagship product.
+In its 2003 relaunch as the "Primus" model, it has become a highly sought-after collector's item.

-By 1939, Hanhart had already increased its sales figures to such an extent that it employed 200 people.
+As early as 1939, Hanhart had been able to increase its sales figures to such an extent that 200 employees were employed.

 Resumption of production

-During the war, watch production had to be suspended in favor of time fuses for torpedoes.
-Even after the war, Hanhart was unable to resume production immediately due to a break lasting from 1945 to 1948.
-Pilot's chronographs were again produced starting in 1948.
+During the war, watch production had to be suspended in favor of torpedo time fuses.
+Even after the war ended, Hanhart could not immediately resume production due to a hiatus lasting from 1945 to 1948.
+Production of pilot's chronographs resumed in 1948.

-In 1952, the headquarters was rebuilt in Schwenningen.
-That same year, Hanhart participated for the first time in the Swiss watch fair—now known as Baselworld.
+In 1952, the headquarters were rebuilt in Schwenningen.
+In the same year, Hanhart participated for the first time in the Swiss watch fair – today's Baselworld.

-In 1962, Hanhart repeated its coup of 1924: It surprised the market with its new stopwatch, the "Amigo."
+In 1962, Hanhart repeated his coup from 1924: He surprised the market with his new stopwatch, the "Amigo."
 The company became the market leader and largest producer of mechanical stopwatches in Europe.

-And Hanhart stepped up the ante...and opened another production facility in Neukirch in 1963.
-In Germany, there is practically no school or sports club that doesn't use Hanhart stopwatches for timing.
+And Hanhart shifted into high gear…and opened another production facility in Neukirch in 1963.
+In Germany, there was practically no school or sports club that didn't use Hanhart stopwatches for timekeeping.

 Development of a quartz movement

-Then, in 1972, the era of quartz watches dawned.
-Hanhart set up its own plastic injection molding plant and developed a quartz movement, which was sold in the millions.
-Customers included renowned companies that equipped their own alarm clocks and watches with the movement, or for whom Hanhart manufactured these products entirely based on their designs.
-The first inexpensive quartz movements entered the market from the Far East.
+Then, in 1972, the age of quartz watches began.
+Hanhart built its own plastic injection molding plant and developed a quartz movement that sold millions of units.
+Customers included well-known companies that used the movement to equip their own alarm clocks and watches, or for whom Hanhart manufactured these products entirely according to their designs.
+The first inexpensive quartz movements from the Far East entered the market.
 Price pressure intensified, and sales volumes declined.

-The Gütenbach-based company parried the offensive from the Far East and developed a new, affordable movement, the Caliber 3305, in 1981.
-This went into production in 1982.
-40 million units were sold!
+Gütenbacher parried the offensive from the Far East and in 1981 developed a new, affordable movement, the Caliber 3305.
+This went into production in 1982, with 40 million units sold!
 In 1983, Willy Hanhart's son-in-law, Klaus Eble, who had joined the company in 1966, took over management.
 Under his leadership, the LCD stopwatches "Profil," "Magma," and "Stopstar" were developed.

 The Hanhart pilot chronograph as a faithful replica

-With the rediscovery of traditional watchmaking, Hanhart drew on its own pioneering achievement in the 1990s: In August 1997, at the antiques fair in Furtwangen in the Black Forest, a replica of the legendary Hanhart Pilot's Chronograph from 1939 was presented.
-It was developed under the aegis of Production Manager Manfred Schwer.
-All case and dial details of the original were copied with the utmost care, from the old Hanhart lettering to the asymmetrical pusher offset.
+With the rediscovery of traditional watchmaking in the 1990s, Hanhart drew on its own pioneering achievement: At the antique fair in Furtwangen in the Black Forest in August 1997, a replica of the legendary Hanhart pilot's chronograph from 1939 was presented, developed under the aegis of production manager Manfred Schwer.
+Every detail of the case and dial of the original was meticulously copied, from the old Hanhart logo to the asymmetrical pusher offset.
 Furthermore, administration and production were consolidated at the Gütenbach site.

-True legends – Hanhart celebrates its 130th anniversary
+True legends – Hanhart is celebrating its 130th company anniversary

-Hanhart celebrates its 130th anniversary in 2012.
-The Swiss-German watch brand, which still maintains its position as a major producer of timekeeping instruments, looks back on an unbroken manufacturing tradition and a successful and innovative corporate history.
-Today, it focuses more than ever on its core competency: the production of functional instrument watches for use in the air, on land, and at sea.
+Hanhart celebrated its 130th anniversary in 2012.
+The Swiss-German watch brand, which still holds its position as a leading producer of timekeeping instruments, looks back on an uninterrupted manufacturing tradition and a successful and innovative company history.
+Today, it focuses more than ever on its core competence: the production of functional instrument watches for use in the air, on land, and at sea.